Undivided Resources

 Jen says, "I’ve had the same thoughts off and on since my middle kiddo started helping out at age two or three — he would run to pick something off the floor for his brother or mimic whatever chore I was doing.
 Fast-forward a few years, and he’s now the only one of his siblings who can dress himself independently, go to the bathroom independently, get his own water, fetch the forks, and so on.
 So when we’re in the particular hell that is trying to get everybody to bed, or worse, out of the house, it’s usually him I end up yelling at because he does everything possible to avoid putting on his own shoes and getting to the car on his own two feet — because he can."

-Here’s what marriage and family therapist Diane Simon Smith said on the sibling subject: “It’s an attitude about how we value the achievements of each child, and setting expectations for each one given their various challenges and expectations.
+Smith explains, “It’s an attitude about how we value the achievements of each child, and setting expectations for each one given their various challenges and expectations.
 But it’s never going to be equal, especially when one child has huge behavioral issues or big medical needs that tend to capture the focus of the family.”

 If you’re familiar with the work and workshops that Smith runs (not to mention the live chat she held with Undivided), you’ll know she is the sort who speaks about things as they are.
 “Some children may not be able to manage their behavior in any way because of the extent of their disability, and the other child can feel it’s not fair,” she says.
 “And it isn’t fair, in a sense — so you need to have a conversation about what’s fair and what’s not fair.
 The other child wants their mom’s attention, and it doesn’t matter that their sibling is in the hospital, or whatever it is that takes their mom’s attention away.
 That’s a natural and normal longing.”